The Threesome

 The Threesome is a 2025 American romantic comedy drama film starring Zoey Deutch, Jonah Hauer-King, and Ruby Cruz.
 It is directed by Chad Hartigan and written by Ethan Ogilby.
 The film had its world premiere at the South by Southwest Film & TV Festival on March 7, 2025, and was released in the United States on September 5, 2025, by Vertical.

 Plot

-Thirty-year old sound engineer Connor is infatuated with prickly, sardonic Olivia, who is afraid of feelings and commitment.
+Thirty-year-old sound engineer Connor has feelings for his sardonic friend Olivia, who is averse to feelings and commitment and is in a casual sexual relationship with a married man, Kevin.
 Their mutual friend, Greg, encourages Connor to approach a young woman who had been stood up for a date, who turns out to be Jenny, a graduate student still living with her parents.
 After Olivia jealously inserts herself into their flirtation, the three go drinking and dancing together, culminating in a threesome.

-In the morning, Olivia panics over her emotional interest in Connor and leaves early.
+In the morning, Olivia panics over her emotional interest in Connor and leaves.
 Despite his feelings for Olivia, Connor has sex with Jenny.
-He then tracks down Olivia and convinces her to give him a chance at a relationship.
-Their first date goes well and they become inseparable, sharing a blissful 6 weeks in a whirlwind as a couple.
-Olivia soon discovers she is pregnant.
+He then finds Olivia and convinces her to give their relationship a chance.
+Their first date goes well, and they share a blissful six weeks as a loving couple.
+Olivia soon discovers she is pregnant, and deduces that it must be Connor's, as Kevin has had a vasectomy.
 Despite her initial uncertainty, Connor's elation at the news leads the couple to assert their mutual love and begin happily planning their future together.

-Jenny appears on their porch and reveals that she is also pregnant by Connor.
-Olivia is devastated to learn that the baby is the result of Connor's solo tryst with Jenny a mere half-hour before he begged Olivia for a chance.
+Jenny arrives and reveals that she is also pregnant by Connor, and intends to keep the baby.
+Olivia is devastated to learn that Jenny's pregnancy is the result of Connor's solo tryst with Jenny a mere hour before he asked Olivia out.
 Deciding that she cannot have a future with Connor as long as Jenny is involved, Olivia ends their relationship and resolves to get an abortion.

-Despite mourning the loss of the idealized future he envisioned with Olivia, Connor insists on supporting Olivia and driving her to the out-of-state appointment.
-His kind and compassionate behavior throughout the trip reignites Olivia's feelings for him, and she backs out of the procedure.
-On the drive back, Connor sees a text message from a former partner of Olivia's whom she'd had a one-night stand with in the wake of her and Connor's breakup.
+Despite mourning the future he envisioned with Olivia, Connor insists on supporting her by driving her to her out-of-state appointment.
+His compassionate behavior throughout the trip reignites Olivia's feelings for him, and she backs out of the procedure.
+On the drive back, Connor sees a text message from Kevin, with whom she had a one-night stand in the wake of her and Connor's breakup.
 Hurt that Olivia slept with someone else instead of trying to work things out with him, Connor breaks up with her.